 Bandwidth connections can be symmetrical, which means the data capacity is the same in both directions to upload or download data, or asymmetrical, which means download and upload capacity are not equal.
 In asymmetrical connections, upload capacity is typically smaller than download capacity.

 Technology advances have made some bandwidth calculations more complex, and they can depend on the type of network link being used.
 For example, optical fiber using different types of light waves and time-division multiplexing can transmit more data through a connection at one time, which effectively increases its bandwidth.
 In wireless networks, bandwidth is defined as the spectrum of frequencies that operators license from the Federal Communications Commission (FCC) and the National Telecommunications and Information Administration (NTIA) for use in mobile services in the U.S.

 Effective bandwidth, which is the highest reliable transmission rate a link can provide, can be measured using a bandwidth test in which the link's capacity is determined by repeatedly measuring the time required for a specific file to leave its point of origin and successfully download at its destination.

-In addition to testing, organizations need to calculate how much bandwidth they need to run all of the applications on their networks.
-To find out how much capacity they need, organizations need to calculate the maximum number of users who might be using the network connection at one time, then multiply that number times the bandwidth capacity required by each application.
+In addition to testing, organizations need to calculate how much bandwidth they need to run all the applications on their networks.
+To find out how much capacity they need, organizations must calculate the maximum number of users who might be using the network connection at one time and then multiply that number times the bandwidth capacity required by each application.